Sycophancy: Shift in meaning in modern English

 The meaning in English has changed over time, however, and came to mean an insincere flatterer.
-The common thread in the older and current meanings is that the sycophant is in both instances portrayed as a kind of parasite, speaking falsely and insincerely in the accusation or the flattery for gain.
+The common thread in the older and current meanings is that the sycophant is, in both instances, portrayed as a kind of parasite, speaking falsely and insincerely in the accusation or the flattery for gain.
 The Greek plays often combined in one single character the elements of the parasite and the sycophant, and the natural similarities of the two closely related types led to the shift in the meaning of the word.
 The sycophant in both meanings can also be viewed as two sides of the same coin: the same person currying one's favor by insincere flattery is also spreading false tales and accusations behind one's back.

-In Renaissance English, the word was used in both senses and meanings, that of the Greek informer, and the current sense of a "flattering parasite", with both being cast as enemies—not only of those they wrong, but also of the person or state that they ostensibly serve.
+In Renaissance English, the word was used in both senses and meanings: that of the Greek informer and the current sense of a "flattering parasite", with both being cast as enemies—not only of those they wrong, but also of the person or state they ostensibly serve.

 Related expressions

 Sycophancy is insincere flattery given to gain advantage from a superior.
-A user of sycophancy is referred to as a sycophant or a “yes-man.”
+A user of sycophancy is referred to as a sycophant or a yes-man.

-Alternative phrases are often used such as:
+Alternative phrases are often used, such as: